What types of podiatry and foot care supports do we fund?

 We may fund assistive technology if you can give us evidence that:

-• the assistive technology will reduce your need for other supports - for example, less need for a support worker or podiatrist
+• the assistive technology will reduce your need for other supports.
+For example, less need for a support worker or podiatrist

-• you’ll be able to do more things on your own, for example, using specialised shoes will help you go shopping, visit friends or go to school or work
+• you’ll be able to do more things on your own.
+For example, using specialised shoes will help you go shopping, visit friends, or go to school or work

 What if you need help to manage your podiatry and foot care support needs?

 You might be able to manage your podiatry and foot care needs by yourself.
-Or, you may need help to manage your podiatry and foot care.
+Or you may need help to manage your podiatry and foot care.

 If you don’t have family or friends that can help, we may fund a support worker to help you.
 For example, to help you use your foot supports or to help you with foot exercises.

 There are some tasks that a support worker can’t help you with.
 For example, cutting your toenails or removing calluses.
-We may include funding for a podiatrist to help you with these.
+We may include funding for a podiatrist to help you with these tasks.

 This page current as of